 Set amid the stunning architecture of Birmingham’s New Street, the Burlington is a haven of luxury and calm in the middle of a bustling and culturally rich city.
-Rumored to have been Churchill’s favourite Birmingham hotel, the Burlington offers a range of private rooms to host any party and make this a murder mystery night to remember.
+Rumored to have been Churchill’s favourite Birmingham hotel, the venue offers a range of private rooms to host any party and make a murder mystery night to remember.

 A disused Eye Hospital in its former life, Hotel du Vin

 is an early Victorian red brick building set in the old city centre.
 We love this venue’s quirky attitude to fine dining and recommend the Sassicaia room for our Murder at Bracket Hall

 .
 It boasts a number of unique features such as wooden floor boards and an original fireplace.

 Macdonald Ansty Hall